 For those with mental health disorders, Cognitive Behavioral Therapy (CBT) is a popular treatment approach because of its ability to help clients identify and address the thought patterns that enable anxious or fearful behaviors.
 Rather than using drugs or alcohol to handle these stressors, clients learn new coping mechanisms to overcome even the most stressful situations.
 The lessons learned through this recovery model can be applied to any situation and have many life-long benefits.

-Have questions about dual-diagnosis treatment yourself or a loved one?
+Have questions about dual-diagnosis treatment for yourself or a loved one?

 Call 877.634.7849 to speak with an admissions counselor.